 The Camargue France

-The Camargue France attracts us.
-We go on one of the Camargue Tours Provence on our River cruise along the Rhone.
+The Camargue France beckons us.
+Here you can enjoy nature.
+We go on one of the Camargue Tours to the Provence on our River cruise along the Rhone.
 It is the southernmost region on ours France Travel.
 It doesn't go any further.
 At Les Saintes Maries de la Mer we look out over sandy beaches and the vastness of the Mediterranean.
 In the Camargue, the Rhone flows into the sea in a huge delta.
 We leave our ship on the banks of the Rhone in Arles.
 From there we set off on a half-day jeep safari through the marshland in the mouth of the Rhone delta.
 A landscape full of ponds, canals and lagoons stretches between the Petit Rhone and the Grand Rhone.
 Holidays in the Camargue France shows the south of the country from an unusual perspective.

 In between, we keep seeing thatched huts on the pastures.
 "These were the traditional huts of the bull keepers," explains our guide Michel in English.
 His French accent sweetened the explanations in English.
 He loves his home and shows us with enthusiasm.
 "The bull keepers were rough fellows," he laughs.
 “It was often very busy in these huts.
 The alcohol lifted the mood.
 As the hour increased, the evening could sometimes end in scuffles. ”Today, the huts are hardly used anymore.

 Wildlife of the Camargue France